ethereum-optimism/specs/specs/interop/superchain_backend.md

             continue

         if is_valid_executing_message(msg_id, msg_payload):
-            # satisfies all executing message invariants.
             unverified_executing_messages.pop((msg_id, msg_payload))
         else:
             handle_invalidation(chain_id, block_hash)

 def handle_invalidation(chain_id, block_hash):
     """
     Invalidate a block from the graph.
-An invalidated block invalidates dependent blocks as well as all child blocks (local reorg).
+Invalidates dependent blocks as well

     Note: There's a chance that replacement blocks includes the same initiated message at the same tx index but we'll eagerly process the invalidation.
     """

-    # set the parent as the new chain head to trigger a local reorg.
+    # set the parent as the new chain head.
+Any derived blocks from this will
-    #  (child blocks should be pruned from the graph. left out for simplicity)
+    # also be invalidated in the next step via the dependents
     block = blocks[block_hash]
     chain_block_head[chain_id] = block.header.parent_hash